apache/beam-site/src/documentation/runners/dataflow.md

 gcloud auth application-default login
 ```

-## Pipeline options for the Cloud Dataflow runner
+## Pipeline options for the Cloud Dataflow Runner

-When executing your pipeline from the command-line, set these pipeline options.
+When executing your pipeline with the Cloud Dataflow Runner, set these pipeline options.

 <table class="table table-bordered">
 <tr>